hapax/hapax.github.io/assets/simple-physics.md

 for instance pollen grains, of radius $r$ and mass $m$.
 The pollen grains will randomly collide with particles in the fluid, executing a random walk as they do so.
-Assuming the grain is much larger than the fluid particles, we can treat them as points, so the collision cylinder has cross-section
+If the grain is much larger than the fluid particles, we can treat the latter as points, so the collision cylinder has cross-section
 $\sigma = \pi r^2$.

 Counting the number of particles is hard, but measuring the